Colorado Digital ID™ for myColorado Business Partners

 State law enforcement agencies are not required to accept the Colorado Digital ID at this time and may continue to require a physical driver license or state ID card.
 For this reason, Coloradans need to carry their physical ID.

-Verifying Identity & Age Using the Colorado Digital ID
+Verifying Identity & Age

 - Visual Digital ID inspection

-- Ask the holder to close the app, restart it, log back in, and show their Colorado Digital ID within myColorado.
+- Ask the holder to close and reopen the myColorado app to show their Digital ID.

-- Digital ID barcode scan (simply have the user swipe left to show the barcode)
+- Digital ID barcode scan - simply have the user swipe left to show the barcode

-myColorado users can hide information in within the Colorado Digital ID that is not relevant for a particular transaction.
+myColorado users can hide information within the Colorado Digital ID that is not relevant for a particular transaction.
 For example, if age verification is required to purchase alcohol, users can choose to hide their address - or even their birthdate - as a privacy measure.
 An indicator located on the Digital ID confirms whether or not customers are over 21.